jason-davey/studio/PLAYBOOK.md

 ### 3.1.
 Step 1: Review Recommendations
 - This is the first panel in the accordion.
 - **If you have a JSON "Page Blueprint" file** from a URL scraping tool or other source with content recommendations:
-    - Click the file input field (often labeled "Choose File" or similar).
+    - Click the "Choose File" button.
     - Select your JSON file.
     - The tool will attempt to parse it.
 If successful, its content will be used to pre-fill the landing page content in the subsequent steps.
     - You'll see a preview of the loaded JSON content and its name.